 Related: Insurance Claim Tips For Louisiana Small Businesses Affected By Hurricane Ida

 Regrettably, the increase in pricing for services and shortage of skilled laborers will make it harder for Louisiana to return to normal, but knowing how to negotiate an insurance claim will help you see your home restored.
 You don’t have to do it on your own, either.
-The attorneys and staff at Herman, Herman & Katz, LLC have lived through hurricanes and know how stressful it can be to deal with insurance companies.
+The attorneys and staff at Herman, Katz, Gisleson & Cain, LLC have lived through hurricanes and know how stressful it can be to deal with insurance companies.
 We can answer your questions about Hurricane Ida insurance claims at no cost to you.
 For more information, contact us online or call us toll-free at 844-943-7626.

 Comments for this article are closed.